portainer/portainer-docs/docs/source/deployment.rst

 .. code-block:: bash

   $ cd /opt
-  $ ./portainer/portainer -H tcp://DOCKER_HOST:DOCKER_PORT
+  $ ./portainer/portainer

 You can use the ``-p`` flag to serve Portainer on another port:

 .. code-block:: bash

-  $ ./portainer -H tcp://DOCKER_HOST:DOCKER_PORT -p 8080
+  $ ./portainer/portainer -p :8080